HyperInverter: Improving StyleGAN Inversion via Hypernetwork

 \subsection{Experimental Settings}

 \textbf{Datasets.} We conduct the experiments on two challenging domains, which are \emph{human faces} and \emph{churches}.
 Those are selected because reconstructing human faces is a popular task in GAN inversion while reconstructing churches is a common test for generating outdoor scene images.
-For human facial domain, we employ the FFHQ~\cite{karras2019stylegan} dataset as our training set, and the official test set of CelebA-HQ~\cite{liu2015deep, karras2017progressive} as our test set.
+For human facial domain, we employ the FFHQ~\cite{karras2019stylegan} dataset as our training set, and the official test set of CelebA-HQ~\cite{liu2015deep, karras2018progressive} as our test set.
 For churches domain, we use the LSUN Church~\cite{yu2015lsun} dataset.
 We adopt the official train/test split of LSUN Church for our training and testing sets, respectively.

 \textbf{Baselines.} We compare our method with various GAN inversion approaches including optimization-based, encoder-based, and two-stage methods.
 For optimization-based works, we compare our method with the inversion technique proposed by~\cite{abdal2019image2stylegan}, denoted as SG2 $\mathcal{W}^{+}$.
-For encoder-based approaches, we choose pSp~\cite{richardson2021encoding}, e4e~\cite{tov2021designing}, and ReStyle~\cite{alaluf2021restyle} (apply over e4e backbone, we skip to use pSp backbone since ~\cite{richardson2021encoding} has proved that pSp has very poor editing ability).
+For encoder-based approaches, we choose pSp~\cite{richardson2021encoding}, e4e~\cite{tov2021designing}, and ReStyle~\cite{alaluf2021restyle} (apply over e4e backbone) to compare with our results.
 For other two-stage methods, we compare with PTI~\cite{roich2021pivotal}.
 We use the official pre-trained weights and configurations released from the authors to perform our evaluation experiments.